mrakgr/Trading-Journal/journal_2025.md

 You know, maybe this wouldn't be a bad arena for me to study ML?
 Poker was much worse than I anticipated for such a purpose.

 I probably bit more than I could chew with it.

+> Hi XX, this is part 1 of 4 videos.
+The ret are available with your Bookmap Global/Global+ subscription.
+This part 1 videos sets the foundation.
+The other videos cover market structure, setups, auction market theory, and confluences.
+Then we have daily BookmapLive webinars and apply this knowledge in the live market.
+It is not hindsight, we give insight to where price may move next.
+Plus we have Scott Pulcini and JTrader trade live 2 days a week.
+This is a rather complete education free with Bookmap Global+.

+They have live webinars.
+I have to watch them.
+Right now it's QA and I am reading comments, I'll move to the next video soon.